5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Skylake_Ventura.md

   - `-radvesa` – put a `#` in front to disable it: `#-radvesa`
   - `nv_disable=1` – put a `#` in front to disable it: `#nv_disable=1`

+> [!NOTE]
-> **Note**: Prior to installing macOS updates you probably have to re-enable boot-args for AMD and NVIDIA GPUs again to put them into VESA mode so you have a picture and not a black screen!
+> Prior to installing macOS updates you probably have to re-enable boot-args for AMD and NVIDIA GPUs again to put them into VESA mode so you have a picture and not a black screen!

 ### Removing/Disabling boot-args
 After macOS is installed and OCLP's root patches have been applied in Post-Install, remove or disable the following boot-args: